 If you're happy and you know it... make a pillow.
-Pillows are one of the best things for a beginner to tackle; they're fast and fun projects for anyone and immediately brighten up your décor.
-Today's pillow in Jennifer Paganelli's Happy Land for FreeSpirit Fabrics is what I envision Little Miss Muffet's tuffet must look like.
-Even though you end up with a completely different look, today's pillow is constructed similarly to Monday's Happy Land bolster pillow.
-They both start as a tube.
-In this case, you gather the top and the bottom, cinching the fabric to create the cushion shape.
-You then conceal your gathering points with jumbo covered buttons.
+Pillows are one of the best things for a beginner to tackle; they're fast, fun projects for anyone and immediately brighten up your décor.
+This pillow is what we envision Little Miss Muffet's tuffet must have looked like.
+A little bit cushion and a little bit pillow in one!

 Fussy.
 Cut.
 We love to have our way with fabric, manipulating it to best showcase motifs and colors.
 Clever fussy cutting allows you to tell a story with your project.
 And when you’re working with fabric as amazingly detailed as De La Luna by Tula Pink for FreeSpirit Fabrics, the options are endless.
 We’ve created a trio of patchwork pillows that bring the Halloween spirit of this collection to life.
 Full cutting and piecing instructions are given below for our square, rectangle, and hexagonal set.
 We worked with fat quarters, but you could also easily start with regular yardage cuts.

 Sometimes a project has a distinct front and back.
 Other times, you want it to be pretty from all sides.
 This set of elegant pillows features wraparound cording for a unique, all-around-gorgeous result.
 We selected two coordinated home décor prints within a single colorway to create a trio of pillows in three distinct shapes: hexagon, round, and square.
 Read on to find the patterns and instructions to make one or all three.